Occupational Health & Safety Topic Methodology

 • Healthcare cost: Workers and society must pay for any uncompensated costs of medical treatment and rehabilitation, which diverts that money from other valuable uses.

-• Data expected from preparers of impact accounts builds upon reporting requirements in ESRS S1: Own Workers and GRI 403: Occupational Health and Safety, while also extending into greater detail for the purposes of valuation.
+• Presents data expected from preparers of impact accounts builds upon reporting requirements in ESRS S1: Own Workers and GRI 403: Occupational Health and Safety, while also extending into greater detail for the purposes of valuation.

 Influences